Shaqibul-Neil/Shaqibul-Neil/README.md

 # 💫 About Me:
 Hi 👋, I'm Md.
-Shakibul Islam, an aspiring full-stack developer passionate about building modern web applications and learning new technologies.
+Shaqibul Islam, an aspiring full-stack developer passionate about building modern web applications and learning new technologies.
 I have hands-on experience with JavaScript, React, NextJS, Node.js, and WordPress, and currently exploring NextJS for scalable projects.

 I enjoy solving real-world problems, creating smooth user experiences, and learning new technologies that improve workflow and performance.
 My goal is to grow as a developer by contributing to meaningful projects, exploring modern frameworks, and improving both front-end and back-end capabilities.